Can I receive mining payouts?

-Some customers have reported that using the full-node Core (official) wallets to make these transactions helped them.
-However, there is a limit as to how much transaction size a Core wallet can handle, so we do not go into details about that in this guide.
-If you would like to explore this route, please reach out to us, and we will be happy to help you.
+Some customers have reported that using the full-node core (official) wallets to make these transactions helped them.
+However, there is a limit as to how much transaction size a core wallet can handle, so we do not go into details about that in this guide.
+If you would like to explore this or any other troubleshooting steps included in this guide, please reach out to us, and we will be happy to help you.

 How do I prevent any issues while still using Exodus to receive mining payouts?

 In order to prevent the issues described above, you can decrease the number of payouts you receive in your Exodus wallet - if you are receiving payouts every 4 hours, change it to every day or week.
 For assets that have less fiat value - consider increasing your payout threshold, so you get paid the mining rewards less often.